 Many gardens are designed to display classical sculptures.

 Art can be displayed in museums, galleries, public buildings, churches, gardens, lakes, and just about anywhere.
 Some art, is displayed with extreme protection and security, and others are displayed where anyone can touch it.
 Art is someone's creation, and wherever it is displayed, it should be treated with respect.
+This includes student art on the walls of the hall.
+You should never touch someone else’s art.

 Frames play an important role when displaying art.
 They protect the art, set it off from its setting, and most of all, show the art to its best advantage.
 Frames can vary tremendously in style and look.
 Few paintings in museums have their original frames still on them.